GEJansen/Create-your-Own-Algorithm-Docs/8-documenting-your-algorithm-for-users.md

 <br>
 <img class="center-block d-block mx-auto" src="https://user-images.githubusercontent.com/86470433/138880507-7f7ef15f-665b-4876-a90c-7df5352182b0.png">

+#### **Upload a public test case**
+An image is worth a thousand words.
+So we consider it best practice to upload at least one test case, and make it public.

+#### **Write a documentation page**
-Here a small overview of the recommended documentation is shown.
-Example documentation is illustrated below.
+Good documentation will ensure proper usage of your Algorithm.
+So here is a small overview of the recommended documentation is.
+A filled out example documentation page is illustrated below that.

 **<h3 class="text-center ">Recommended documentation</h3>**
 #### **Contact information**
 Mandatory for the documentation is the contact information in case users need to get in touch.
 Required for the contact information is: